-Outcomes: be able to develop interpretations of a set text informed by the ideas, views and values of the set text and a supplementary reading.
+On completion of this unit the student should be able to develop interpretations of a set text informed by the ideas, views and values of the set text and a supplementary reading.

 Creative responses to texts

 In this area of study students focus on the imaginative techniques used for creating and recreating a literary work.
 Students use their knowledge of how the meaning of texts can change as context and form change to construct their own creative transformations of texts.
 They learn how authors develop representations of people and places, and they develop an understanding of language, voice, form and structure.
 Students draw inferences from the original text in order to create their own writing.
 In their adaptation of the tone and the style of the original text, students develop an understanding of the views and values explored.